NiallPierce/Dragon-Slayer/README.md

 - **Font Choice**: 'BlackChancery' and 'Pirata One' were chosen to match the fantasy setting.
 - **Color Scheme**: A dark background with golden text to provide a high contrast and fantasy-like feel.
 - **Animations**: Subtle animations, like the shake effect on attack messages, enhance the feedback.

+## Bugs
+- **Audio**: Audio wouldnt autoplay, used play on click to get around this.
+- **Media Files**: Pathing issue to live site for background image, font and favicon.
+- **Smaller Screens**: Game Message would over lap with button on smaller screen, added media query.

 ## Testing